Ethan Waddleton: Career

-Waddleton attended St Joseph's College, Ipswich and trained as a youngster at Saracens Rugby as well as playing for Colchester RFC.
-He made his debut for the England national rugby sevens team in January 2017 and was part of the team that won bronze at the 2018 Commonwealth Games.
+He trained as a youngster with Rugby Premiership clubs Northampton Saints and Saracens, as well as playing for Colchester RFC.
+He made his debut for the England national rugby sevens team in January 2017, and was part of the team that won bronze at the 2018 Commonwealth Games.

+He was named in the Team GB rugby sevens squad for the delayed 2020 Olympic Games held in Tokyo, Japan in 2021.
 Waddleton competed for England at the 2022 Rugby World Cup Sevens in Cape Town.